Dialpuri/jarvis-docs/README.md

 ## Connecting to Jarvis

-Once you have a user account setup you can connect to jarvis using the following command in a terminal.
+Once you have a University of York account setup you can connect to jarvis using the following command in a terminal (need to be in university network - VPN).

-	ssh <username>@jarvis.chem.york.ac.uk
+	ssh <username>@jarvis.its.york.ac.uk

 It will prompt you to enter your password and after you should be met with a terminal screen which looks similar to this